livingdocsIO/documentation/content/reference/project-config/editor-settings.md

 }
 ```

-For releases prior to release-2022-03 you should specify a `group` property on the menu item within the `mainNavigation` array.
+For releases prior to {{< release "release-2022-03" >}} you should specify a `group` property on the menu item within the `mainNavigation` array.
 The available values are 'admin', 'preferences', 'dashboards', 'custom', and 'top'.

 ## Dashboards